 Wait!
 Someone says.
 We can work on it on the side.
 Maybe we’ll make maybe a little progress on it.

 No, you won’t.

-We work in a business that exists to turn a profit.
+Most of us work in businesses that exists to turn a profit.
 There are two ways to do this: increase revenue and reduce costs.

 Those who have a compelling case that revenue will increase or costs will reduce will get the funding to pursue those objectives.
 It’s simple business.

 I always use the funding question as a litmus test for viability of an idea.
 Are we willing to incur licensing and staffing expenses in order to create this outcome?
-If not then (1) I misread the cost or revenue realities of the business or (2) I didn’t properly sell them to the stakeholders.
+If not then (1) I misread the cost or revenue realities of my organization or (2) I didn’t properly sell them to the stakeholders.

-You see the true priorities of the business when you ask the funding question.
+You see the true priorities of your business when you ask the funding question.
 This is why I never move past this question until it’s properly answered.